Can you prevent the personality familiar to you, your family and friends from swapping with an unpleasant alter ego?

 Night terrors can also disturb what should be a restful time of the evening.
 Symptoms include sudden awakening from sleep, persistent fear or terror that occurs at night, screaming, sweating, confusion, rapid heart rate, inability to explain what happened, usually no recall of “bad dreams” or nightmares, perhaps a vague sense of frightening images.
 Night terrors are often misdiagnosed as simpler nightmares or perhaps Post-Traumatic Stress Disorder (PTSD).

-The purpose of this site is not to diagnose or prescribe treatment.
+The purpose of this article is not to diagnose or prescribe treatment.
 Rather, the goal is to stimulate you to action, resulting in feeling A Bit More Healthy.
 Discuss concerns with your personal physician.
 References below provide further insight.